DinoChiesa/apigee-edge-js/README.md

    No, that's one thing it does not help with, at this time.
 Let me know if you think that's important.

-2. How does the library authenticate to Apigee Edge?
+2. How does the library authenticate to Apigee ?

    The library obtains an oauth token using the standard client_id and secret for administrative operations.
 The library caches the token into a filesystem